BlockResearchGroup/compas_model/docs/tutorial.rst

 <Edges>
 ────────────────────────────────────────────────────────────────────────────────────────────────────

-We can also retrieve the nodes of elements, along with the elements themselves.
+We can retrieve the nodes of elements, along with the elements themselves.
 For example, using the node name(s):

 .. code-block:: python